insure logo

 Vacant home insurance

-If you’re planning to leave your home empty for an extended period of time, your homeowners insurance might be at risk.
+If you’re planning to leave your home empty for an extended period of time, your homeowners insurance might be at risk and you may need to buy vacant home insurance.

 “Consider buying vacant home insurance coverage,” says Loretta Worters, vice president of media relations for the Insurance Information Institute.
 “That way, if damage occurs and goes unnoticed for a while, you’ll still be protected.”